bitloops/bitloops/README.md

 Bitloops is a scalable open source Firebase substitute that can support any database and Low-Code Workflow Orchestration.
 We’re building Bitloops using enterprise-grade open source tools so that you can build any type of enterprise-grade application 10x faster that will connect and serve your web, mobile, desktop, or server applications seamlessly.

-### InstantSync
+### liveSync
 ![liveSync](https://github.com/bitloops/bitloops/blob/f2c77aad338bca10c1338d38e807a0da665fe9f8/docs/assets/Bitloops-helloWorld.gif)

-*Create and update strongly-typed HTTP/2 REST APIs in seconds and use them instantly as RPCs on your client code with just a single line of code*
+*Create and update strongly-typed HTTP/2 REST APIs in seconds and use them instantly as RPCs on your client code with just a single line of code (only available for TypeScript projects currently)*

 ### Subscriptions to Realtime Events